Assets

 - Filter between in-use, all, or not-in-use assets

-Assets marked as "not in use" display a badge and sort to the bottom of lists.
+Assets marked as "not in use" display a badge and sort to the bottom of lists — out of the way but never lost.

 From a Customer

 Each customer's page shows only their assets.
-This is the typical view when you're preparing for a service visit.
-Assets marked as "not in use" appear at the bottom of both ungrouped and grouped asset lists.
+This is your go-to view when you're prepping for a service visit.

 Adding an Asset